Jenkins User Management

 1. If you're not already there, navigate back to the Jenkins dashboard by clicking on the Jenkins logo in the top-left corner.

-2. Click on "Manage Jenkins" in the left sidebar, then click on "Users" under the Security section to return to the user management page.
+2. Click the gear icon in the top right corner to access the Jenkins management panel, then click on "Users" under the Security section to return to the user management page.

 3. In the user list, find the labex user we created earlier.
-Next to the user's name, you'll see a small trash can icon.
-This is the delete button.
+Use the delete button for that row.

 4. Click on the trash can icon.
 A confirmation dialog will appear.
 This is a safety measure to prevent accidental deletions.